A special day for both the museum and for the public.

 It was a very special day, and a lot of people came.

 It’s just too damn bad that nobody who works at the museum (except for the historian) was even aware that January 17 was the museum’s anniversary.
 (I know because I asked several museum workers that day, including a museum Trustee, and they were totally unaware, but one called up to the historian’s office, who told them it was indeed the 110th anniversary of the opening of the building.)
 That must be because they are deliberately erasing the museum history to form a new narrative — and the great museum history gets shoved down the memory hole.
 They hired a “brand” manager to give them a new voice.
 The museum is finding itself — because they are no longer the great teaching institution that they used to be – Fellows used to teach – imagine that! – 2,500 public school children filled classes every Saturday, and adult classes during the week!
 The museum used to be the hub of the art world for local artists — imagine that!
 The community “drew its vitality from its existence in the heart of the art world” which was the museum.
 There were annual juried local artist shows, and monthly individual local artist shows!
 All of that took considerable effort, along with having blockbuster shows, which they no longer have anymore, either.
 Today, in their rebranding, they apologize for being such a beautiful white marble columned building.
-They want everyone to think that our museum began as a stand-offish place for the Mrs. Libbeys of the world (rich white women married to rich white men who collect “art” out of boredom) when actually the museum was started by local artists, and run by a modern, progressive, liberal, inclusive, hard-working husband and wife team — George and Nina Stevens.
+They want everyone to think that our museum began as a stand-offish place for the Mrs. Libbeys of the world (rich white women married to rich white men who collect “art” out of boredom) when actually the museum was started by local artists, and run by a modern, progressive, liberal, inclusive, hard-working and talented husband and wife team — George and Nina Stevens.

 Wiping out the museum’s history of inclusion, and then rebranding the museum to be inclusive, is an extreme insult to our community, and I mean every person who lives in Toledo – we are getting used – as well as every Mrs. Libbey or Mrs. McKelvy of Toledo who has bequeathed anything to the museum and given her time and money for our city to have better education, better music, and a strong French Impressionist collection of paintings at our museum.
 I think these women ought to be respected and not used to highlight differences, which is divisive.
 They gave our city so much.
 And they did — it’s always been our museum.